 However, a sole degree in ethnic and civilization studies may not land you the career you’re hoping for.
 Many who receive jobs after graduation with this degree look for jobs in education, social work, and counseling.
 However, each of these jobs receives a special degree of its own.
-While studying ethnicity and civilization is important, those who are interested should consider double majoring in a second degree or using it as a minor to increase their chances of a good job following graduation.
+While studying ethnicity and civilization is essential, those interested should consider double majoring in a second degree or using it as a minor to increase their chances of an excellent job following graduation.

 12. Fashion design